 Among the Asakusa gourmet spots, one restaurant that stands out is "Asakusa Seisakusho."
 Located in the "Asakusa Nishisando Shopping Arcade," they serve the thinnest tempura chips in Japan.
 They use a custom-made press to make tempura into crispy chips.

-Another feature is that it is an experience-based service, with customers operating the button that presses the tempura.
+Another feature is that it is an experience-based establishment, where customers operate the button that presses the tempura.
 It works when you press the switch, and the chips are ready in just a few minutes.
-There are several types on the menu, such as "Shrimp Tempura Chips" (600 yen), "Kakiage Tempura Chips" (500 yen), and "Pumpkin Tempura Chips" (300 yen), with the most popular being the "Shrimp Tempura Chips."
-Another appealing point is that in addition to salt, you can freely change the flavor to matcha salt, wasabi salt, or super spicy.
+There are several types on the menu, such as "Shrimp Tempura Chips" (600 yen), "Kakiage Tempura Chips" (500 yen), and "Pumpkin Tempura Chips" (400 yen), with the most popular being the "Shrimp Tempura Chips."
+Another appealing feature is that you can freely change the flavor, from salt to matcha salt, wasabi salt, and even super spicy.

-In addition, the "Mini Kakiage Tempura Chips 4-piece Set" (850 yen) is bite-sized and comes in a 5-inch square.
-There is also a unique Japanese sweet called the "Daifuku Chips" (600 yen), which is big and not too sweet.
+The "Mini Kakiage Tempura Chips Set of 4" (900 yen) is bite-sized and comes with a 5-inch square.
+There is also a unique Japanese dessert called "Daifuku Chips" (600 yen), which are large and not too sweet.

 This gourmet dish is shocking in both taste and appearance, and is a must-try if you visit Asakusa.